-Alma, his restaurant in Lisbon’s Chiado neighbourhood, received a Michelin star in 2016, but Henrique Sá Pessoa, who also owns Tapisco, Cais da Pedra, Food Corner and the recent addition of Atelier, has one more star in his pocket: an Estrella Damm star.
+Alma, his restaurant in Lisbon’s Chiado neighbourhood, received two Michelin stars in 2018, but Henrique Sá Pessoa, who also owns Tapisco, Cais da Pedra, Food Corner and the recent addition of Atelier, has one more star in his pocket: an Estrella Damm star.
 Sá Pessoa is the new ambassador of the Spanish beer brand in Portugal, which he describes as “having to get the most out of the essence of Mediterranean cuisine”.
 And although, as the chef points out, “Portugal is not a Mediterranean country, in terms of produce, Portuguese food has many similarities with that of the Mediterranean”.

 What Sá Pessoa likes the most about being a Damm ambassador is the wide range of beers that the Catalan brand offers: “Each one of them adapts to a different moment or a different style of food.
 Estrella Damm embodies the Mediterranean and Iberian way of life: sun, beach, food… and perfectly represents Iberian cuisine”.